Below is a list of frequently asked questions. If you have a question that is not on the list, feel free to contact us.

 The European Travel Commission (ETC) is the organisation responsible for the promotion of Europe as a tourist destination in key long-haul markets.

-Non-EU Members: Iceland, Monaco, Montenegro, Norway, Ukraine, San Marino, Serbia, Switzerland.
+Non-EU Members: Iceland, Monaco, Montenegro, Norway, Ukraine, San Marino, Serbia, Switzerland, Turkiye.

 ETC has been operating for more than 75 years.
 It was established in 1948 and operates as a non-profit-making international organisation.

-Thirty-five National Tourism Organisations (NTOs) of Europe handling national tourism promotion.
-The members elect a President, three Vice-Presidents, a Board of Directors, a Chairman of the Market Intelligence Group, a Chairman of the Marketing Group and Chairs of the six Operations Groups for revolving terms of two years.
+Thirty-six National Tourism Organisations (NTOs) of Europe handling national tourism promotion.
+The members elect a President, three Vice-Presidents, a Board of Directors, a Chairman of the Market Intelligence Group, a Chairman of the Marketing Group, a Chairman of Chapter Earth and Chairs of the six Operations Groups for revolving terms of two years.

 In six major overseas markets: Australia, Brazil, Canada, China, Japan and USA.

 ETC undertakes three basic activities: public relations, consumer advertising and trade promotion.
 Prior market research determines the choice of activities and campaigns in the overseas markets.